ehrrsn7/procedural-programming/cpp/Unit-3/3.2-Strings/3-2-Strings/output.md

 void displayText(char [] text);
 ```

-Please see page 221 for a bint.
+Please see page 221 for a hint.

 ## Problem 6